laluxx/glemax/README.md

 `C-n` moves down a line. `C-k` kills to end of line or the whole line if `kill-whole-line` is #t, or backward to beginning with `C-0 C-k`. `C-3 M-f` moves forward three words. `C-x 2` splits the window horizontally. `C-x o` cycles through windows.
 Everything works.

 The keychord system is complete: multi-key sequences like `C-x C-f`, prefix arguments that propagate correctly, lambdas with arguments bound to keys.
-Window management behaves identically—splits maintain correct proportions, `C-x 0` deletes the current window, `C-x 1` deletes others, `C-x +` balances sizes.
+Window management behaves identically, splits maintain correct proportions, `C-x 0` deletes the current window, `C-x 1` deletes others, `C-x +` balances sizes.

 Movement commands handle all the edge cases you're used to.
 Words stop at the right boundaries.
 Paragraphs find blank lines.
 S-expressions understand nesting, strings, and comments.
 The kill ring appends consecutive kills just like Emacs, the implementation tracks `last-command` to get this right.